Leipziger Straße

-Leipziger Straße is a major thoroughfare in the central Mitte district of Berlin, capital of Germany.
+Leipziger Straße ([ˈlaɪptsɪɡɐ ˈʃtʁaːsə]), or Leipziger Strasse (see ß), is a major thoroughfare in the central Mitte district of Berlin, capital of Germany.
 It runs from Leipziger Platz, an octagonal square adjacent to Potsdamer Platz in the west, to Spittelmarkt in the east.
 Part of the Bundesstraße 1 highway, it is today one of the city's main east–west road links.

 History

 Leipziger Straße has existed along this line since about the Baroque Friedrichstadt extension, laid out in 1688 at the behest of Elector Frederick III of Brandenburg.
 It was named after Leipzig Gate near Spittelmarkt, part of the Berlin Fortress which was finally slighted in 1738.
 In 1734 the road was extended up to the new Potsdam Gate, present-day Potsdamer Platz, one of the western entrances in what was then the Berlin Customs Wall.

 Near the eastern end, Leipziger Straße traversed Dönhoffplatz, named after Prussian general lieutenant Alexander von Dönhoff (1683–1742), where an obelisk marked the zero point of the mileage on the road to Potsdam.
 Prime minister Karl August von Hardenberg (1750–1822) had a city palais built here, which from 1848 served as seat of the Prussian Landtag.
 Around the corner a Concerthaus was erected in the 1860s, the concert hall of the Benjamin Bilse orchestra, predecessor of the Berlin Philharmonic.
 Next to it Oscar Tietz opened his first department store in 1900, financed by his uncle Hermann Tietz (Hertie), starting the development of Leipziger Straße into a major shopping street.

 Nearby is the intersection with Jerusalemer Straße, named after Jerusalem Church, one of Berlin's oldest churches, dating from the late 15th century, rebuilt in the 19th century according to plans designed by Karl Friedrich Schinkel.
 The church was heavily damaged by Allied bombing in World War II and its ruins were demolished by the Senate of West Berlin in March 1961 to build the Axel Springer AG headquarters.

 At its western end Leipziger Platz was given its current name in 1815 in celebration of the Coalition victory over the French Empire at the Battle of Leipzig, and it is sometimes assumed that Leipziger Straße was named at the same time: in fact it already had this name after the historic trade route to Leipzig.
 On the corner with Leipziger Straße stood the Wertheim department store, then the biggest in Europe.
 Demolished in 1955/56 the preserved basement of its ruins housed the Tresor techno nightclub in the 1990s.
 It is now the site of the Mall of Berlin shopping mall.